lassenza/getDataPeerProject/README.md

 ## Summary of the Steps Performed by the script

 ###Step1
-load features
+create a data set for features
 ###Step2
-load activity add column names for activity
+create a data set for  activities and  add column names for activity
 ###Step 3
-load x train add column name for x_train and X_test
+create 2 data sets one  for  x_train  and the second for and X_test and add column names to the two objects
 ###Step 4
 filter columns only for mean and std for x_test and x_train
 ###Step 5
-load y_train and y_test and add column names
+create 2 data sets y_train and y_test and add column names
 ###Step 6
-load subject_train subject_test and add column names
+create 2 data sets subject_train subject_test and add column names
 ###Step 7
-create complete  dataframe for test
+create complete  dataframe for test cbind(subject_test,y_test,x_test)
 ###Step 8
-create complete dataframe for train
+create complete dataframe for train  cbind(subject_train,y_train,x_train)
 ###Step 9
 combine the test and train dataframe
 ###Step 10
-add activity lables to the complete df dtaframe
+add activity lables to the complete data frame defined in the previous step
 ###Step11
-calculate the values for the column request
+calculate the values for the columns request
 ###Step 12
 write the tidy.txt file